-domestic violence is the abusive behavior shown by one partner towards the other in an intimate relationship.
+domestic violence is the abusive behaviour shown by one partner towards the other in an intimate relationship.

 types of domestic violence